munin-monitoring/munin/doc/preface/moreinfo.rst

 Still, a very important part is the `FAQ`__ (Frequently Asked Questions), which contains many answers to a wide array of questions.
-It is the only part of the documenation in the wiki that is still regularly updated.
+It is the only part of the documentation in the wiki that is still regularly updated.

 __ http://munin-monitoring.org/wiki/WikiStart
 __ http://munin-monitoring.org/wiki/faq